-If you’re a host, enter your room early.
-Unless you already know how to use your video conferencing service, it’s worth entering your room a couple of minutes before your scheduled meeting because participants never want to be left waiting for you to figure out how to use the service you chose; not to mention that it looks unprofessional.
+If you’re the organiser, then enter the meeting early.
+Unless you already know how to use your video call service, it’s worth entering your room a couple of minutes before your scheduled meeting because participants never want to be left waiting for you to figure out how to use the service you chose; not to mention that it looks unprofessional.

-Most video conferencing services have screen share, file storage and/or present a file capabilities.
-It’s best to upload relevant files prior to your meeting because this is a short but valuable investment of your time to ad visuals to your presentation and ensure that all relevant material can easily be transitioned between.
+Most video products have screen share, file storage and/or document share capabilities.
+It’s best to upload relevant files prior to your meeting because this is a short but valuable investment of your time to add visuals to your presentation and ensure that all relevant material can easily be transitioned between.

-One of the biggest (but easily presentable) mistakes that hosts make when scheduling their meetings, is forgetting to include the details for the video conference.
+One of the biggest (but most common) mistakes that is made when scheduling meetings is forgetting to include the details for that meeting.
 To prevent this from happening, it’s best practice to include the login details in the calendar invite, as this ensures that the dial-in numbers, the URL and PIN are all easily accessible.

 Conversation in meetings often end up unrelated to the intended purpose, so creating an agenda and including this in your calendar invites provides a more structured approach.
 Not to mention by providing a clear and concise outline as a reference point for all attendees, the prospect of topics diverting away from the intended aim is minimised.

-Whether it’s audio, video or web conferencing, the point of any conference call is to collaborate.
+Whether it’s audio, video or in real life the point of any meeting is to collaborate.
 Many assume that any kind of conference call is their opportunity to sit back, throw a stress ball around or YouTube funny videos…but this isn’t the case at all.
-Due to the nature of a video conference (by providing visuals), the host and participants can both see how their topics or ideas are being received as well as identify whether you’re paying attention or not.
-So it’s not only important for all participants to pay attention to the discussion, but it’s also important for the hose to engage with those on the call to make sure that participants don’t lose focus.
+Due to the nature of a video call (by providing visuals), everyone in the meeting can see how topics or ideas are being received as well as identify whether people are paying attention or not.
+So it’s not only important for everyone to pay attention, but it’s also important that you keep the meeting engaging so that people don’t lose focus.

 If you’re under the assumption that it is bad etiquette or rude to put yourself on mute, then you’ve been misinformed.
-It can be the most time-consuming task to identify which participant in any conference call has background noise of people discussing what they had for lunch or what their weekend plans are during your meeting.
+It can be a time-consuming task and a big time distraction to identify which person on a video call has background noise of people discussing what they had for lunch or what their weekend plans are during your meeting.
 Often people think that putting themselves on mute shows a lack of interest but instead, it actually allows speakers to be heard without interruptions.
 For those who have experienced the frustration of background noise before, they will be able to tell you that trying to pinpoint the source of background noise can be painfully time-consuming.